gsbm/autosculptor/README.md

 ### Installation

 Download latest release in [releases page](https://github.com/greenmagenta/autosculptor/releases).
-Then, in Blender, go to `Preferences > Add-ons > Install` and select `autosculptor.zip`.
+Then, in Blender, go to `Preferences > Add-ons > Install` and select `autosculptor-X-X-X.zip`.
 To activate it, check it in the add-on list.

 This add-on integrate a built-in dependencies installer.
 At first use, it will ask the user the consent to install complementary dependencies.
 This step will require internet to download and install required packages.
 In case of error, or for manual dependencies installation, please refer to [troubleshooting dependencies](#dependencies) section.